arey-pranay/arey-pranay/README.md

 Developed a project collection with sign-in, project viewing, proposal submission, and tipping features.
 Utilized Clerk for authentication, Stripe for secure payments, and MongoDB for data management, all built in Next.js.
 Includes 10+ projects.

 - **Technologies**: Next.js / Typescript / Stripe / Clerk / MongoDB / Tailwind CSS

+### MyCycle Official Website
+*Feb 2022 - Apr 2022*

+Created the official website for your startup, which has been effective in showcasing your business to investors, incubators, and other entrepreneurs.
+The site has also enhanced consumer engagement and provided valuable impressions for your audience.

+- **Technologies**: HTML/ CSS / JS / Tailwind CSS

+### i-was-db
+*Sep 2023 - Oct 2023*

+"I Was DB" is a film website dedicated to celebrating overlooked and nostalgic movies with a quirky, engaging approach.
+It aims to spotlight hidden gems and offer a unique alternative to larger databases like IMDb.

+- **Technologies**: Next.js / Javascript / RapidAPI / TailwindCSS

+### Skillcamper Learning Platform
+*Jul 2024 - Sep 2024*

+Revamped Skillcamper using Next.js, featuring integrated payment systems, login, dynamic animations, user profiles, courses, career paths, advanced filters, and video playback for a comprehensive and engaging platform.

+- **Technologies**: Next.js / shaka-player / Tailwind CSS / MongoDB / REST APIs / Axios